xtreamsrl/jupytemplate/README.md

 A simple template for jupyter notebooks.

-The extension sets up a new Jupyter Notebook with a conventional and general-purpose template to shape Data Science analysis.
+The extension sets up any new Jupyter Notebook with a conventional and general-purpose template to shape Data Science analysis.

+The template includes conventional sections, like *Data Import*, *Processing* and *References*, as well as code to perform common operations, like importing and configuring charting libraries.

-Moreover, adds a cell with commonly used imports, and prompts for a notebook name.
+Moreover, it prompts for a notebook name.
 Quite annoyingly.
+But no worries, you can disable this one.

+## Motivations
+Jupyter notebooks are awesome tools: they enable fast prototyping and ease result sharing.
+However, due to their flexibility, they are prone to be abused.

+In
+order to help Data Scientist keep their notebooks clean, a reasonably flexible yet conventional template may help.
+Moreover, such a template may be also a productivity tool, which speeds up common setup, such as library import.

 ## Repository setup
 Please follow this steps to be ready to go: